1165 København K

 Don't worry, we are not asking you to make anthrax, or some new strain of the ebola virus.
 Just to extract your own DNA, and to stun your friends with crazy stuff like cultivating your own bacteria

-On TV they always say: ‘Don’t do this at home’.
+They always say: ‘Don’t do this at home’.
 But we say ‘go ahead and do it!’

 Here are five quick, and easy, at home experiments that will have you feeling nostalgic about being in science class as a teen.